 As you travel along the old Denali Highway to Denali National Park, keep an eye open for caribou and other wildlife while enjoying the peaceful, unspoilt Alaskan wilderness.
 Surrounded by the tallest mountain peak in North America, Denali National Park offers a variety of wildlife including Grizzly Bear, caribou, Dall Sheep, marmots and wolves.
 Activities such as river rafting, watching a dog sled demonstration and walks on quiet nature trails are available, all nearby your lovely campground setting which borders the park.
 Take the included Denali shuttle bus, which offers scenic views of the taiga and sub-arctic tundra as well as superb opportunities to view wildlife and hike the many trails in the park.
 Denali is one of the few national parks where visitors are encouraged to walk off the beaten track and make their own trails.
 As a real treat and highly recommended, why not opt for a scenic flight over Denali National Park with the chance to land on an ice sheet under the watchful gaze of Mount Denali's towering peak, North America's tallest mountain?

-Spend the morning buying any last minute souvenirs before checking in for your flight home.Want to alter anything?
+Head to the airport after some last minute shopping for your flight home.Want to alter anything?

 Please call one of our travel experts on 020 7616 9933 to tell us your requirements